KenMickelsen/PrintJobSeeder/README.md

 - 🖨️ Send multiple print jobs to Vasion Output API
 - 🏢 **Multi-industry support** - Configure and send jobs for multiple industries simultaneously
+- 🔧 **Settings Management** - Persistent configuration for API credentials with secure storage
+- 🌐 **Multiple API Destinations** - Support for Vasion Cloud regions, on-premise servers, or manual URLs
+- 🤖 **Automate All Mode** - One-click automation that fetches printers and uses presets
+- 📥 **Get Printers from Vasion** - Fetch printer lists directly from the API by industry folder path
 - 📄 **Generate PDFs on-the-fly** with variable page counts (1-15 pages) and industry-specific content
 - 📁 Upload your own PDF or let the tool generate realistic documents
 - ⏱️ **Flexible timing options** - Fixed delays or randomized "natural" timing to simulate real users